solo-io/solo-cop/blogs/workspaces/README.md

-## Default Workspaces
+# Workspaces

 Here are some recommended example workspaces for users just getting started with Gloo Mesh.
-These workspaces have been simplified so that users can get up and running without worrying about the advanced features.

 >The below examples will utilize workspaces to represent different teams within an organization.
 >